H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike.md

 User - The User field is your nickname on the team server.
 Change this to your call sign, handle, or made-up hacker fantasy name.
 The user name can not be empty.

+Password - Enter the shared password for the team server.

+### Press Connect to connect to the Cobalt Strike team server

+### If this is your first connection to this team server, Cobalt Strike will ask if you recognize the SHA256 hash of this team server.

+### If you do, press Yes, and the Cobalt Strike client will connect to the server and open the client user interface.

+## NOTE:

+### Cobalt Strike will also remember this SHA256 hash for future connections.
+You may manage these hashes through Cobalt Strike -> Preferences -> Fingerprints.